-But fewer young adults are getting their licence and their interest in the latest models is reflected in the percentage of people aged 18-34 visiting the Geneva showExternal link.
+The number of young adults getting their licence is down and their interest in the latest models is reflected in the percentage of people aged 18-34 visiting the Geneva show.
 Their numbers have fallen from 50% of the total in 2006 to 46% in 2016.

 The professor has just completed a survey in Italy, Germany, France, Spain and for the Japanese carmaker Toyota looking at whether the proportion of young Europeans getting their licence is dropping off, as it is in Japan.

 For Kaufmann the results are clear: teenagers and twentysomethings in European towns and cities are increasingly reluctant to get behind the wheel.

 “The use of cars by young people in urban areas and the percentage of young people with driving licences have dropped considerably over the past ten years,” he told swissinfo.ch.